(519) 621-2111 | 725 Coronation Blvd Suite B1 & B2, Cambridge, ON | Mon–Wed 9–5 · Thu 11–7 · Fri 9–4 · Sat 9–3 (2×/mo)

 Replacing missing teeth is important.
 Leaving a gap can allow other teeth to move, which may affect bite alignment over time.

-Dental bridges are often recommended as part of our cosmetic dentistry in Cambridge to help restore both the appearance and function of your smile.
+Dental bridges are often recommended as part of cosmetic dentistry in Cambridge to help restore both the appearance and function of your smile.

 Who Is a Good Candidate for a Dental Bridge?